GAIGResearch/Stratega/docs/tutorials/definingANewGame/index.rst

 And we are done!
 Below you can see the full definition of the YAML file.
-Feel free to experiment and have a look at the YAML-Documentation to see what else Stratega can do!
+Feel free to experiment and have a look at the :ref:`YAML-Documentation <yaml-reference>`. to see what else Stratega can do!

 ++++++++++++++++++++
 Full yaml